physrisk/website-source/articles/2023/point-process-psd-weibull.md

 exponential distribution, and thus [the earlier derived result]({filename}/articles/2023/poisson-process-psd.md) is reproduced.

+## The intuition

+So, the question one could ask would be why the power spectral density is lower for frequencies lower than even rate, and higher for frequencies larger than event rate.
+I explain this result to myself by thinking that as
+\\\( k \\\) grows larger extremely small inter-event times become extremely unlikely.
+Thus there is very little "action" on the smallest time scales.

+But larger \\\( k \\\) imply that extremely long inter-event times also become notably less likely.
+But for some reason, this can't be as quickly seen in the power spectral density.
+As both short and long inter-event times become less likely, inter-event times in the vicinity of \\\( 1 / \lambda
+\\\) becomes more likely.
+Thus at certain point we should start observing signs of [the periodicity in the spectral density]({filename}/articles/2013/power-spectral-density-part-1.md).
+And this is indeed true as is shown in the figure below.

+![Power spectral density of the point process with Weibull inter-event times for extremely large k]({static}/uploads/2023/point-process-psd-weibull.png "Power spectral density of the point process with Weibull inter-event times for k=500.")

 ## Interactive app

 Interactive app below samples time series from the [point